scipion-em/docs/docs/developer/writing-tests.rst

 First you need to create a test file.
 Then the BaseTest class from which our class will inherit will be imported.
-On the other hand, we will import the Dataset class which is in charge of handlind the `DataSets <dev-datasets>`_, and lastly, write a series of methods to test all the cases of your function’s behavior.
+On the other hand, we will import the Dataset class which is in charge of handling the `DataSets <datasets-dev>`_, and lastly, write a series of methods to test all the cases of your function’s behavior.